javivaleiras/football_churn/README.md

 # Football Players Churn Prediction
 * Scraped the stats of all players in the 5 best european leagues (Spanish, English,French,German and Italian) since season 09/10 to 21/22 season.
 * Scraped the league classifications at the end of each season.
-* Merged and standarized the scraped data with the tranfer window season downloaded from a github repository (link in references).
+* Merged and standardized the scraped data with the transfer window season downloaded from a Github repository (link in references).
 * Explored the information to discover insights.
 * Engineered features to reduce multicollinearity and add more value to the data.
 * Dealt with the imbalanced dataset using various techniques such as SMOTETomek, StratifiedKFold, etc.